 Elaine Devry, a 22-year-old model, was fresh off a divorce from her high school sweetheart in 1952 when she met and married Mickey Rooney, who helped get her into acting.
 As he co-produced The Atomic Kid, he was able to secure her a leading role in her second-ever film (billed as Elaine Davis).
 With this in mind, Devry pulls her weight admirably in the picture.
 She appeared in a few films and TV episodes in the fifties, and divorced Rooney in 1958.
 Presumably now in need of income, she started appearing regularly as a guest star in numerous TV shows in the sixties, and had supporting roles in a dozen films between 1961 and 1975.
 Best known are probably her appearances in the Vincent Price vehicle Diary of a Madman (1963), the Doris Day picture With Six You Get Eggroll (1968), the Jimmy Stewart/Henry Fonda western comedy The Cheyenne Social Club (1970) and Herbie Rides Again (1974).
 Her largest role was as the mother of the titular boy in the low-budget horror movie The Boy Who Cried Werewolf (1973).
 She appeared in two episodes (different roles) in the TV show Project U.F.O. in 1978, and then dropped out of acting, until making a couple of low-key appearances in film and TV in the nineties.
 As of August 2021, Devry is still with us at 91 years of age, last known to live on a ranch in Oregon.

 One of the lead scientists treating Blix in The Atomic Kid is played by character actor legend and SF staple Whit Bissell, known to friends fifties horror and SF films as the eternal straight-laced, often mild-mannered and competent scientist, physician, government official or military man.
 He is best known to a wider audience for one of his rare villainous roles, that of the evil scientists who turns future Charles Ingalls, Michael Landon, into a werewolf in I Was a Teenage Werewolf (1957).
-But his SF credit sheet is a mile long, and memorable performances include Dr. Thompson in Creature from the Black Lagoon (1954, review), a small but crucial role as the doctor in the framing story of Invasion of the Body Snatchers (1956), a likewise small but important role as one of the time traveller’s sceptical friends in George Pal’s The Time Machine (1960) and his portrayal of the evil Governor Santini in Soylent Green (1973).
+But his SF credit sheet is a mile long, and memorable performances include Dr. Thompson in Creature from the Black Lagoon (1954, review), a small but crucial role as the doctor in the framing story of Invasion of the Body Snatchers (1956, review), a likewise small but important role as one of the time traveller’s sceptical friends in George Pal’s The Time Machine (1960) and his portrayal of the evil Governor Santini in Soylent Green (1973).
 He also appeared in a small role in Lost Continent (1951, review), played a military scientist in Target Earth (1954, review), reprised his villain in I Was a Teenage Frankenstein (1957), appeared in Jack Arnold’s Monster on the Campus (1958), played Dr. Holmes in Irvin Allen’s TV movie City Beneath the Sea and reprised his role in a TV remake of The Time Machine (1978).
 Bissell was also a familiar face in science fiction TV from the fifties onward, appearing in many anthology shows, such as Out There and Science Fiction Theatre.
 His most prominent SF role was that of Lt.
 Gen. Heywood Kirk, one of the main characters of the TV series The Time Tunnel (1966-1967).
 Other memorable SF moments on TV for Bissell are the 1959 Christmas episode of Men into Space, the injured navy captain at the heart of the One Step Beyond episode Brainwave (1959), as small role as commanding officer in The Outer Limits episode Nightmare (1963), guest starring a young Martin Sheen, Mr. Lurry, the station Manager of the space station involved in the legendary Star Trek episode The Trouble with Tribbles (1967), and as one of the scientists studying the captured Hulk in The Incredible Hulk episode Prometheus: Part II (1980).